rperez15/tiledopings/README.md

-# tiledopings
+# fluoresencepaper
-for reactor tests of tiles with various dopings
+for the summer 2015 paper on fluoresence in plastic scintillator